 Barton College is committed to providing programs and opportunities to encourage the intellectual, spiritual, social, and cultural development of its students and to challenge them for future leadership and service to their local and global communities.
-Admission to Barton College is competitive.
-The College seeks students from a variety of backgrounds who can contribute to and benefit from the College's many scholastic and extracurricular programs.
+Barton College seeks students from a variety of backgrounds who can contribute to and benefit from the College's many scholastic and extracurricular programs.
 Barton College admits students on the basis of individual merit following a careful review of their academic and personal qualifications.
 Barton College reserves the right to refuse admission or re-admission to any student who, in the opinion of the Admissions Committee, does not possess the ability to contribute positively to the campus community.
 Admission to the College does not guarantee entry into or successful completion of any particular program or course of study.